 ABOUT THE BOOK COUNCIL

 The Singapore Book Council (SBC) is an independent charity with IPC status.
-Established in 1968 to support Singapore authors and literature, SBC aims to Build Our Imagine-nation by developing creativity, imagination, original thought and empathy through writing, reading, illustration and storytelling.
-We are committed to developing the literary arts sector through our festivals, training workshops and courses, as well as book awards to recognise excellence.
+Established in 1968 to support Singapore literature, SBC aims to Build Our Imagine-nation by developing creativity, imagination, original thought, and empathy.
+Our programmes focus on creative writing, reading, illustration, translation and storytelling.
+We are committed to developing a multicultural, literary arts sector and recognising excellence in literature through our initiatives.

 Because It All Starts With A Story.

 To develop, support and advocate a multicultural literary arts sector.

 The Book Council cultivates Singapore’s literary arts scene by organising literary festivals like the Asian Festival of Children’s Content (AFCC); conferring prestigious awards like the Singapore Literature Prize; bringing communities together with the #BuySingLit movement; and supporting the industry through our Academy programmes.

 - To continually build the skill-set of professionals in the books and literary arts sector

 - To give awards and recognition to encourage excellence

 - To organise programmes and festivals to raise professional and community engagement